 :: English-taught programmes

-Applicants from Brazil normally have to document their proficiency in English, but may be exempted from the English language test if they have:
+Applicants from France may be exempted from the English language test if they have:

 1) Studied English as their first foreign language over a period of minimum 7 years at compulsory/upper secondary school.
 The applicants must document this or provide proof of having taken a recognised examination/test.
 In exceptional cases, applicants may provide proof of English proficiency in other ways.